Brauer College: Extra curricular

 Members of each house participate annually for house championships in swimming, athletics, cross country and overall.
-In 2006, Geefa was house champion, with the 2007 championships still underway.

 Industry Education Centre (formerly Australian Technical College Warrnambool)

 In 2006, Brauer in partnership with Baimbridge College Hamiltion won the tender for the Australian Technical College in Warrnambool.
 Commencing its programs at the beginning of 2007, the ATCW offers courses in commercial cookery, mechanics, engineering, metal fabrication and carpentry.

 Following the federal election of Kevin Rudd and the ALP to power in 2007, the ATC project was discontinued.
 As the ATC Warrnambool campus was one of the few finished colleges in the state, it remained operational in various states until in 2009 it became the Industry Education Centre, jointly operated by South West Institute of TAFE, Brauer College & other local school and employment agency bodies.